3 Tips on Food Packaging Illustration

 How do you choose which food illustration style is right for your packaging?

-Stuck choosing between photography or illustration for your CPG?
+Stuck choosing between photography or illustration for your consumer packaged good?
 Try returning to your brand strategy.
 What impression do you want to give to which consumers?
 Your choice should reflect that.
 Look also to the category conventions applicable to you and what “rules” you can comfortably break, as well as to your competitors.
 The key here is meaningful differentiation.

 See Also: Our blog on cut paper illustrations here.